dcernst/dcernst.github.io/scholarship/talks.md

 <!-- In particular, you can find the collection of my recent slides on [Speaker Deck](https://speakerdeck.com/dcernst). -->

 - Structure of braid graphs for reduced words in simply-laced Coxeter systems.
 [Seminario di Algebra e Geometria](https://site.unibo.it/seminar-algebra-geometry/it/elenco-seminari/dana-ernst-northern-arizona-university), University of Bologna, Bologna, Italy.
+April 2026.
 - In defense of mathematics.
 [2026 Great Survival Debate](https://news.nau.edu/the-great-survival-debate/), NAU, Flagstaff, AZ.
 March 2026.
 - The Friendship Paradox: Your friends, on average, have more friends than you do.
 [Math on Tap](https://naumathstat.github.io/seminars/MathOnTap/), Mother Road Brewery, Flagstaff, AZ.
 November 2025. [[Slides](http://dcernst.github.io/talks/MathOnTap251105-Handout.pdf)]
 - Structure of braid graphs for reduced words in Coxeter groups.
 [NAU Mathematics and Statistics Colloquium](https://naumathstat.github.io/seminars/colloquium/), NAU, Flagstaff, AZ.
 September 2025. [[Slides](http://dcernst.github.io/talks/NAUFall2025-Ernst.pdf)]